wwarthen/RomWBW/Source/Doc/SystemGuide.md

 the LED is contained in E.  If E=0, the LED will be turned off.
 If E=1, the LED will be turned on.

-This function is specific to the PKD hardware.
-It will be ignored by the ICM hardware.
+This function is specific to the PKD hardware and will be ignored by all other hardware.
 The Status (A) is a standard HBIOS result code.

 ### Function 0x37 -- DSKY Beep (DSKYBEEP)